stupidsing/suite/README.md

 ### How to evaluate functional filters?

-printf 'inputs...\ninputs...\n' | ./run.sh filter id
+printf 'inputs...\ninputs...\n' | ./run.sh filter reverse

 ### How to evaluate monadic functional filters?